mvcs-guide/python-mvcs/README.md

 #### Installation

-If you're using OSX, then you'll need to install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) & [Vagrant](http://www.vagrantup.com/downloads.html); Docker uses Linux-specific kernal features, so this is a must for Mac users.
+This guide assumes OSX, but can be adapted for different platforms accordingly.

-You'll then need [docker](docker.com) to run the provided containers.
-Luckily, this is easy to install.
-For OSX, run the following commands or check out the installation guide on [docker.com](http://docker.com).
+If you're using OSX, then you'll need to install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) & [Vagrant](http://www.vagrantup.com/downloads.html); Docker uses Linux-specific kernal features so this is a must for Mac users.
+Once that is done run the following commands to install [Docker](http://docker.com/).

 ```
 $ curl https://raw.githubusercontent.com/noplay/docker-osx/1.1.1/docker-osx > /usr/local/bin/docker-osx